AminaJawad12/ECG-Image-Classification-Using-CNN-with-Gradio-Dashboard/README.md

 - **Normal ECG**
 - **Non-ECG Images**

-A trained CNN model is deployed using **Gradio**, offering a user-friendly medical dashboard that displays predictions, confidence scores, and actionable clinical insights.
+The trained CNN model is deployed using **Gradio**, providing a user-friendly medical dashboard that presents predictions, confidence scores, and clinically meaningful insights.

 ---